|The Little Green Apple|

 The adults can be controlled by spraying susceptible plants with insecticides.
 Over-the-counter pesticides available for this include: acephate (Orthene), carbaryl (Sevin), and several pyrethroids - bifenthrin, cyfluthrin, deltamethrin, lambda-cyhalothrin, permethrin, and others.
 Applications of imidacloprid (=Bayer Advanced Tree & Shrub Concentrate) generally need to be made 20 days before anticipated Japanese beetle adult activity.
-During the heavy adult activity periods, sprays may be needed every 5 to 10 days
+During the heavy adult activity periods, sprays may be needed every 5 to 10 days.

 The best times to apply insecticides are in late June, July and August.
 This is when they are smaller and actively feeding.

+An organic method can be applying insect parasitic "nematodes.
 They're available in most garden centers.
 These microscopic worms burrow into the grubs, reproduce and spread a bacteria that kills the grubs; if you must know the "hows."
 Results vary and a second application may be necessary.
 Be sure to water before and after if you use nematodes.

-you can find grub killer in your local garden center.
+To fight them chemically you can find grub killer in your local garden center.
 Read the labels and look for things like, imidacloprid and isofenphos in the active ingredients.

-To keep them at bay, hand pick the June bugs whenever you see them active.
+To keep them under control, hand pick the June bugs whenever you see them active.
 Dump them in a bucket of soapy water.
 Encourage birds and toads, if you can support these natural predators.
 If you hang out traps you may just end up essentially inviting all the beetles in the neighborhood over for a feast.
 Only if your neighbors use the trap method will this be effective.
 Lawn pest control is an ongoing battle, so be prepared and stay vigilant.